cuenca125/FileEncripter.py/README.md

 # FileEncripter.py
 ## FileEncrypter.py is a python script for symmetrical encryption/decryption.

-The FileEncrypter.py python script is a basic symmetrical encryption and decryption tool, it works using the pathlib and cryptography.fernet modules and absolute paths.
+The FileEncrypter.py Python script is a basic symmetric encryption and decryption tool.
+It uses the Pathlib and Cryptography.Fernet modules and absolute paths.

-It prompts the user to select an option (1 for Encryption and 2 for Decryption) and a path for the file or directory that the user wants to work on, then it generates a keyfile or searches for one, and proceeds to Encrypt or Decrypt the files.
+The script prompts the user to select an option (1 for encryption and 2 for decryption) and a path for the file or directory on which the user wants to work.
+Then, the script generates or searches for a key file and proceeds to encrypt or decrypt the files.

 > [!IMPORTANT]
 > **(Make sure you work with absolute paths, and be carefull with your files.)**.